edmundito/ags-tween/docs/getting-started.md

     gIconbar.StopTweenPosition();

-By default, it will stop the GUI wherever its at.
+By default, it will stop the GUI wherever it is located.
 You can also direct the **Result** of how the Tweens are stopped:

     gIconbar.StopTweenPosition(eFinishTween);